Canadian air force joins search for fugitive murder suspects in remote area

 The community of York Landing remains on high alert, with community leaders asking residents to keep their doors locked and remain inside as much as possible.

-Reporting by Moira Warburton; Editing by Leslie Adler
+Reporting by Moira Warburton; Editing by Leslie Adler and Jonathan Oatis